Simulation of autonomous rhythm and gait generation in quadrupedal locomotion with hindlegs

 - emergence of rhythm and gait based on the self-excited body oscillation

-- (Maufroy et al. 2012) Experiment of self-excitedly generated walking (mp4) and adaptation against the lateral perturbation (mp4)
+- (Maufroy et al. 2012) Experiment of self-excitedly generated walking (mp4)

 - Section 9.3